[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Even though you have a large site, you’ll need a reliable backup solution.
 Let’s look at how to successfully back up even the biggest of sites!

 If you’re dealing with a big site, Duplicator is a WordPress backup plugin that’s up for the challenge.
-Unlike other plugins, Duplicator uses a custom DupArchive file format optimized for handling a large amount of data.
+Unlike other plugins, Duplicator uses a custom DupArchive file format built for handling a large amount of data.

-You can use the DupArchive on Duplicator Lite (the free version) for sites up to 500MB.
 If you need unlimited large site support, upgrade to Duplicator Pro.
 This allows you to back up even the biggest sites without file size limitations.

 Then, install Duplicator in WordPress.
 You’ll also need to activate your license key.

 Before creating a backup, we’d recommend updating a few settings to optimize performance.
-First, go to Duplicator Pro » Settings » Packages.
-Click on Basic Settings.

 Choose the DupArchive engine instead of ZipArchive.
 Your backups will now be in the custom file format instead of a zip file.